LucasDowiak/hme-glm/README.md

 \end{equation}
 ```

-where $m$ is one of the $M$ component experts in the mixture.
+where $m$ is one of $M$ component experts in the mixture.
 The experts are combined with associated weights into a mixture distribution:

 ```math
 \begin{equation}